 In an effort to encourage international arts professionals to travel to Bangladesh to develop exhibitions that include the work of South Asian artists, a new DAS Research Fellows programme has been launched to support artistic research in Bangladesh between each edition of DAS.
 This initiative has supported the work of curators from Tate Modern, London; the Centre Pompidou, Paris; the Metropolitan Museum of Art, New York; the Museum of Modern Art, New York; and the Solomon R. Guggenheim Museum, New York; to name just a few.

 Free to the public and ticketless, DAS 2018 drew over 317,000 local and 800 international visitors across its nine-day duration.
 For the first time in its history, DAS 2018 created new connections between South, South East Asia, and the Indian Ocean belt, exhibiting artists from Thailand, Malaysia, Madagascar, the Philippines, and several other countries.
-The fifth edition of the summit, DAS 2020, will be held in February 2020.
+The fifth edition of the summit will return to the Bangladesh Shilpakala Academy, again for 9 days, between 7 and 15 February 2020.